Personal Injury Lawyer

 In rare cases, your vehicle’s manufacturer can be at fault.
 Defective cars can worsen injuries sustained in a car collision.
 The other driver may not be the only negligent party if you have reason to believe your car malfunctioned or failed.

 These are just a few of the reasons people file personal injury lawsuits.
-Consider reaching out to a lawyer in your area for a consultation today, such as a dog bite lawyer from John K. Zaid & Associates.
+Consider reaching out to a lawyer in your area for a consultation today.